Kubernetes

 Elastic Policy

-CPU: This policy scales the number of resources based on CPU utilization.
-When CPU utilization reaches a certain threshold, the number of resources will increase according to your set policy.
-When CPU utilization decreases, the number of resources will decrease.
+- CPU — This policy scales the number of resources based on MEMORY utilization.
+When MEMORY utilization reaches a certain threshold, the number of resources will increase according to your set policy.
+When MEMORY utilization decreases, the number of resources will decrease.

 Manage Custom Policy

-The custom policy feature in the Kubernetes Autoscale Pool enables you to define your custom attribute.
-The auto-scaling service utilizes this attribute to make scaling decisions.
-After setting this custom attribute, you can scale or downscale your node pool nodes.
-Once the Kubernetes cluster is launched, you will receive a curl command to update this custom attribute according to your use case.
+The custom policy feature lets you define your own scaling attribute.
+The autoscaling service uses this attribute to make scaling decisions.
+Once the Kubernetes cluster is launched, you receive a curl command to update the attribute based on your use case.

 Scheduled Policy